Fraser Basin Council

 Home | CONTACT US: Offices AND Staff | Site Map

-Extreme Heat Mapping
+Extreme Heat and Water Scarcity

-Extreme Heat Hazard, Risk and Adaptation Mapping
+Best Practices for Extreme Heat and Water Scarcity Mapping

-Background - The Risks of Extreme Heat in BC
+The Risks of Extreme Heat in BC

 Across British Columbia, there is growing recognition of the impacts of extreme heat on the environment, agriculture and critical infrastructure and on people’s health and well-being.
 Among the known impacts are heat-related illnesses, illness from worsened air quality and smog, longer and more intense allergy seasons, greater spread of food crop pests, and changes in the spread of zoonotic infectious disease.